Our views of faith and transcendence are undergoing rapid and radical change

 New Ways of Thinking

 Yet, this remarkable existence is finite.
 We are transient beings whose life on this tiny, vulnerable ball of mud affords us the potential for a deep well of pleasant experiences and opportunities, but eventually and inevitably our lives run their course.
-And as Lovell stresses, it’s essential that we humans not only understood this finitude but also embrace it, living our lives consciously and deliberately, knowing that our genetics have allocated us only limited time in this singular place.
+And as Lovell stresses, it’s essential that we humans not only understand this finitude but also embrace it, living our lives consciously and deliberately, knowing that our genetics have allocated us only limited time in this singular place.

 Of course, Lovell is not alone in his views.
 He is expressing a spirituality, if one chooses to call it such, held by growing numbers of well-educated people across the planet — not surprising, considering the long distance humanity has traveled in scientific and technological terms within the past 200 years.
-We’ve achieved great leaps in our understanding of our universe, the evolution of live on earth, and even the origins of sacred scripture.
+We’ve achieved great leaps in our understanding of our universe, the evolution of life on earth, and even the origins of sacred scripture.
 Given what has been revealed, is it really that surprising that millions of humans have deviated from the religious dogmas improvised over centuries to account for the origins of the cosmos, our world, and our species’ place in it?

 I’m one of those people who have deviated significantly from the views I acquired growing up.
 Indeed, my views roughly conform to those of Lovell.
 I’m a nontheistic — a culturally Christian nontheist, to be a bit more exact — whose thinking has been inspired by several nontheistic religious philosophers, notably Don Cupitt and Lloyd Geering.